google/WebFundamentals/src/site/user-input/form-input.markdown

       initInputs();
     </script>

-<div><b>Best Practice:</b> You should show the user all of the issues on the form at once, rather than showing them one at a time.</div>
+<div class="notes"><b>Best Practice:</b> You should show the user all of the issues on the form at once, rather than showing them one at a time.</div>

 ## Putting it all together